hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 db.add(documents=all_paragraphs, ids=[str(i) for i in range(len(all_paragraphs))])
 ```

 And then the query is entered.
-The question gets its meaning from Gemini, and ChromaDB users to find the similar chunks.
+The question gets its meaning from Gemini, and ChromaDB uses to find the similar chunks.
 ```
 # Switch to query mode when generating embeddings.
 embed_fn.document_mode = False